Beczheng/sqlite_database_operations/README.md

 **Summary:**
 - Details on the datasets:
-    1. I used datasets from New York Presbyterian Hospital and St. Joseph Hospital.
+    1. Used datasets from New York Presbyterian Hospital and St. Joseph Hospital.
 The datasets contain information about their standard pricing for their hospital services.
 - Data analysis process:
-    1. I conducted summary statistics for both datasets.
+    1. Conducted summary statistics for both datasets.
 For columns with numerical data, I calculated the count, mean, minimum, maximum, standard deviation, and quartiles.
 For the columns with catergorical data, I calculated the count, frequency of data, top data, and unique data.
     2. I then created histograms for both datasets.
 For the New York Presbyterian Hospital dataset, I specifically looked at the "minimum negotiated charges" column.
 For the St. Joseph Hospital dataset, I specifically looked at the "package size" column.
 - How to replicate my SQLite database setup:
     1. Import create_engine by doing 'from sqlalchemy import create_engine'.